Lumaeris/vedaos/README.md

 ### Direct

 - ~~hhd's rechunker~~ - not anymore!
 We use upstream's `build-chunked-oci` as mentioned above.
-- Some packages marked as "batteries" - oversteer-udev, ublue-os-luks and ublue-os-udev-rules.
+- Some packages marked as "batteries" - oversteer-udev and ublue-os-udev-rules.
+- [Bluefin's Common OCI](https://github.com/projectbluefin/common) - used for getting LUKS script.
 - brew - https://github.com/ublue-os/brew
 - uupd - even though it was designed for ublue systems, it can still be used on any atomic system.
 - Steam Deck backgrounds repackaged by Bazzite.